AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 <div markdown="1" class="alert alert-warning">:exclamation: **Generic constraints for fields:**
 - Name must not exceed 48 characters.
+- Name does not allow special characters.
+You may spell them in full instead (i.e s/o -> son of)
 - Name must not be a duplicate (i.e must not already exist in BrewBook).
 - Phone number must not be less than 3 digits.
 - Days and Shifts date must be in the future.